-- Understand the legal, tax, and financial issues your organization will face - before you face them - potentially saving thousands of dollars in professional fees and rework - Cultivate a network of social innovators and receive detailed financial models, sample legal agreements and five free hours of consulting time to help you get started - Expand your toolset beyond that of a typical nonprofit leader and stand out among your peers when you talk to funders - Bring sustainability to your organization and reduce your dependence on grants, donations, and reimbursements
+- Understand the legal, tax, and financial issues your organization will face - before you face them - potentially saving thousands of dollars in professional fees and rework - Cultivate a network of social innovators and receive detailed financial models and sample legal agreements - Expand your toolset beyond that of a typical nonprofit leader and stand out among your peers when you talk to funders - Bring sustainability to your organization and reduce your dependence on grants, donations, and reimbursements

-- Imagine being the only interview candidate that knows what the hiring manager is looking for...
-Spending three days with a funder was hugely beneficial, as was the opportunity to build relationships and network. - Ernest Perry HandsOn Central Ohio - Everything you need to know about social entrepreneurship but were afraid to ask!
+Imagine being the only interview candidate that knows what the hiring manager is looking for...
+Spending three days with a funder was hugely beneficial, as was the opportunity to build relationships and network.

+Ernest Perry HandsOn Central Ohio Everything you need to know about social entrepreneurship but were afraid to ask!
 A dynamic learning opportunity and the most engaging training I have ever been to.